|An inexpensive DIY ultrasonic audio player|

 Price: about E22,-

-In the first case, I'll have to consider the maximum current that an average USB port can supply, which is 500 mA typically.
-In the second case, I'm thinking of just using a 5V USB battery.
+I'm thinking of using a 5V USB battery.
 There are plenty of models to choose from, in varying capacity ranges and prices.

-If we're powering everything from 5V, we may need some kind of step-up converter to supply the amplifier with 12V.
-I'm considering this one: 5V-to-12V step-up cable or possibly this USB 5V to 12V converter.
-An important consideration for the step-up converter is that the switching frequency is considerably higher than any ultrasonics frequencies we are interested in.
+To supply the amplifier with 12V, I'm considering this voltage converter: 5V-to-12V step-up cable or possibly this USB 5V to 12V converter.
+A consideration for the step-up converter is that the switching frequency is considerably higher than any ultrasonics frequencies we are interested in.

-Measurement results for AL519, running into a 1 kOhm load:
+Measurement results for the "AL519" converter, running into a 1 kOhm load:

 - peak-peak ripple of about 200 mV

 Measurement for board with "AL697"-chip (I've got three of these):